sapsecops-middleware-org/Websphere_Project/02-SharedLibrary_LAb/02-Establish_Connection.md

 ```
 At the top of the page, click Scope. and Select the application server where your application will run.
 ```
-Node=devdsbinnode01
-Server=server1
+Node=devdsbinnode01,Server=server1
 ```
-click on Apply
+click on NEW

 #### Enter the Details
 ```
 Name : PostgreSQLJDBCDriver
 Classpath : /apps/IBM/SharedLibs/postgresql/postgresql-42.5.4.jar
 ```
-Leave all other fields at their defaults. and Click on "ok " and Click on "save"
+Leave all other fields at their defaults. and Click on "Apply " and Click on "save"
 ### Method-2 ==> using wasadmin
 1. Generate the file "register_Library.py"
 ```